nausicaan/bowerbird/README.md

 ### Premium (Purchased third party plugins)

-Creates an update branch be merged:
+Creates an update branch to be merged:

 ``` console
 bowerbird -p